Virtual TimeClock Support Blog

 - Antivirus software is blocking port communications between the TimeClock Server and client TimeClock.

 - The server and client computers are not on the same local network.
-In this case, the client TimeClock needs access to the TimeClock Server from outside the network (see our FAQs for instructions on setting up Remote Connections).
+In this case, the client TimeClock needs access to the TimeClock Server from outside the network (see our Knowledge Base instructions on setting up Remote Connections).